 To enable the blackout window for dates, move the Between these dates toggle key to the right, and then enter dates in the Start date and End date boxes.

-Note: If the Do not submit job toggle key moved to the right and an interactive job is submitted, the Metallic software queues the interactive job during the blackout window.
+If you move the Do not submit job toggle key to the right, schedule operations will not start during the blackout window.